tomi-vanek/asciiart-logo/README.md

 ```

 You may be interested also in complete [example code](./example.js) that shows typical usage of the asciiart-logo library.
-The example code may be tested with command `node ./example.js` in the root folder of the project.

 ## Dependency